Top 8 Tasks Before Turning On Your Home’s Heat

-- Schedule an Annual Maintenance Check Up
+Schedule an Annual Heating Tune-Up

-- Check Heater and Vent Space
+Inspect Your Heater and Vent Space

 Make sure the vents and heating equipment in your home are not blocked or covered.
-Often people obstruct their heating system by moving furniture atop vents which prevents a maximum flow of heat and encourages a costly utility bill.
+Often people obstruct their heating system by moving furniture atop vents, which prevents a maximum flow of heat and encourages a costly utility bill.

-- Check Heating Ducts
+Secure Your Heating Ducts

 A leaky or faulty duct will cause you to lose heat before it ever reaches where you want it to.
 Make sure all of your ducts and connections are secure.

-- Check Carbon Monoxide Alarm
+Check the Carbon Monoxide Alarm

 Carbon monoxide is an odorless, tasteless, lethal gas that can find its way inside your home without your even noticing.
 Check and change the batteries in your home’s carbon monoxide alarms before testing if it works.
 Turn on and test your carbon monoxide alarm to make sure it’s working properly to detect any dangerous fumes emitted by your home’s heating system.

 Get in Touch for Heating Services

 Having a properly maintained heating system is a number one priority before the cold sets in.
 You don’t want to risk having to wait through the fall chill to get HVAC service.
 Be sure to schedule your annual tune-up for your heating system today!
 We at PayLessForOil.com are proud to be the Western MA and Northern CT area’s only online heating oil service to host an exclusive partnership with an HVAC company that offers annual system maintenance for heating systems, including furnaces and boilers.
 In addition, we offer emergency heating repairs (during regular business hours), as well as heating service plans that offer 24-hour service and discounts on repairs.
 Contact us today to schedule your annual heating tune-up or inquire about a service plan.
 Your comfort is our priority.CONTACT US